Art and Society in the Middle Ages and Renaissance

 Module description

-- Gothic art and architecture in Northern Europe, including the development of cathedrals, their images and narratives in stained glass and sculpture; patronage of the major royal courts and cities and exchange of ideas and artists; development of painted images in different media and their devotional role
+- Gothic art and architecture in Northern Europe: the development of cathedrals, their images and narratives in stained glass and sculpture; patronage of the major royal courts and cities and exchange of ideas and artists; development of painted images in different media and their devotional role

-- The Art of the Northern Renaissance, including the work of Jan van Eyck, Rogier van der Weyden and Albrecht Dürer and dealing with naturalism in early netherlandish painting, art for church and domestic devotion, the export of netherlandish painting and the exploitation of portraiture
+- The art of the Northern Renaissance: Jan van Eyck, Rogier van der Weyden and Albrecht Dürer and naturalism in early netherlandish painting; art for church and domestic devotion; the export of netherlandish painting; the exploitation of portraiture

-- Italian Renaissance art, including the work of Leonardo and Michelangelo and dealing with pictorial space, classicism, the status of the artist, the persistent importance of religion and the use of the arts by princes, popes and communes
+- Italian Renaissance art: artists including Leonardo and Michelangelo; pictorial space; classicism; the status of the artist; the persistent importance of religion; the use of the arts by princes, popes and communes

 Learning objectives

-By the end of this module, you will be able to demonstrate knowledge of:
+By the end of this module, you will be able to show knowledge of:

 - the functions, typologies and iconographies of works produced in this period.